grype/Ethel/README.md

   files: (GHRestClient methods collect: [ :each | (each selector asString , '.st') -> each asString ]) asDictionary.
 ```

-When inspecting the client object, you get an overview of the API coverage and which parts of our implementation handle individual endpoints:
+When inspecting the client object, you get an overview of the API coverage and which parts of our implementation handle individual endpoints.

 ![Map](resources/gh-map.png)

+The map view, implemented as an extension to the inspector, distinguishes various types of implementation:
+- gray nodes represent unimplemented path segments
+- yellow nodes represent paths that are implemented by an endpoint but for which there are no executing methods (methods that actually generate an HTTP request)
+- blue nodes represent concrete implementation - which means there's at least one executing method for that path
+- filled blue nodes represent enumerating endpoints

-You also get UML diagrams for both client and endpoint object, which show both hierarchical and dependency relationships, and look something like this:
+There's also an inspector extension for visualizing UML of both client and endpoint classes.

 ![UML](resources/gh-uml.png)

+The UML view will show whatever is relevant to the inspected object.
+Inspecting the client object (or its class) gives the most extensive overview.
+Inspecting an endpoint object (or its class) restricts the view to only those classes that either reference or are referenced by the endpoint class.
+Gray lines here indicate a hierarchical relationship between classes.
+Blue and yellow arrows indicate references to/from other classes.

 ## Etymology